-- Bowdlerise: The station edits many of the songs they play.
-Some of the edits are rewrites, and others have lines completely removed.
-Even artist names can be changed (The Chainsmokers becomes "TCS").
+- Bowdlerise: The station edited many of the songs they played.
+Some of the edits were rewrites or looping less suggestive lyrics, and others had lines completely removed.
+Even artist names could be changed (The Chainsmokers became "TCS").

 - Mocked by The Simpsons in the episode "Large Marge", which as the announcer unashamedly announce all of their songs were rewritten for infants, and then plays a very mangled version of "Who Let The Dogs Out".
 We cut to one-year-old Maggie covering her ears because she hates it, unlike Marge, who calls it a "harmless satire".

-- Catchphrase: Current is Your Music, Your Way but used to be Radio Disney, We're All Ears!
+- Slogan: Current is Your Music, Your Way but used to be Radio Disney, We're All Ears!